LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dj-flight-fauzia-marshmello-josey-rebelle-at-pickle-factory-london-210619/index.md

   You would think that a &pound;3500 application fee, British and Singaporean degrees, a British husband and a clean record would be enough to get a visa to live here.
-Nope, the process is arduous, going through it is like having a second job, and you don&rsquo;t get your money back if it&rsquo;s unsuccessful.
+Nope, the process is arduous, going through it is like having a second job, and you don;t get your money back if it;s unsuccessful.
 After my [...]Read More...
 published: true
 tags: event-review
 featured: false